 I’ll fully admit that my main draw to them is their simplicity.
-Simply grab a tortilla of choice (we prefer La Tortilla Factory’s brand if we can find it- it’s amazing how many tortillas contain hydrogenated oils and these don’t!), layer, roll and slice!
+You hardly need a wrap recipe, simply grab a flour tortilla of choice (we prefer either these tortillas or these tortillas if we can find them- it’s amazing how many tortillas contain hydrogenated oils and these don’t).
+Then, layer, roll and slice!
+These work well for packed lunches or as eat at home recipes.

-Method: Place two slices of ham on the tortilla, then shred or thinly slice the cheddar to layer on top.
-After about 30 seconds in the microwave, roll up while still warm (the cheese helps it stick together).
+Method: Place two slices of ham on the tortilla, then place the cheese stick on top of the ham and roll.
+Serve as is or put it in the microwave for 30 seconds then roll up while still warm (the cheese helps it stick together).
 Allow it to cool and slice with serrated knife.
+This wrap is perfect for wrap newbies who would appreciate a simple and reliably tasty wrap.

 Optional Dippers: Mustard or ranch

-Ingredients: Wheat wrap, natural peanut butter (or almond butter), banana, strawberries, local honey and chia seeds.
+Ingredients: Tortilla, natural peanut butter (or almond butter), banana, honey, and chia seeds.

-Method: Cover the wrap in a thin layer of peanut butter.
-Thinly slice strawberries and banana and place in single layer.
+Method: Cover the tortilla in a thin layer of peanut butter.
 Drizzle with honey and sprinkle with chia seeds.
-Roll up and slice with serrated knife.
+Place the banana at the edge of the wrap and roll up.
+Slice the banana peanut butter wrap with serrated knife.

-Ingredients: Wheat wrap, sharp cheddar cheese, refried black beans, red pepper.
+Ingredients: Tortillas, cheddar cheese stick, refried black beans, finely diced red pepper.

 Method: Cover the wrap in a thin layer of refried black beans.
-Thinly slice red pepper (into strips or a small dice) and place in single layer.
-Sprinkle with shredded cheddar and microwave for about 30 seconds.
+Place the cheese stick (or use shredded cheese) on the refried beans and microwave for 30 seconds.
+Thinly slice red pepper (small dice) and sprinkle on in single layer.
 Roll up while warm, allow it to cool and slice with serrated knife.

 Optional Dippers: Salsa or plain Greek yogurt whipped with lime juice and cilantro.